 Homes come in all shapes and sizes, so not every home inspection is exactly alike.
 However, your NPI inspector will always perform a visual, non-invasive inspection of hundreds of your home’s essential components, complete with a comprehensive digital report of their findings packed with digital photographs.
+All home inspections from NPI Wisconsin are performed according to the Wisconsin Standards of Practice.

 Areas covered during an inspection fall under four categories: